 - 1. Must submit a completed East Georgia College application for admission. - 2.
 Submit an official high school transcript showing evidence of graduation from an accredited or approved high school or submit an earned GED Score Report. - 3.
 Applicants must submit an official college transcript for each college attended. - 4.
 Non-traditional applicants are NOT required to take the SAT or ACT. - 5.
 Non-traditional applicants will be required to take the Compass placement exam prior to registering for classes.
-Applicants required to take a Learning Support course will be required to enroll in and satisfactorily complete this course prior to taking regular credit coursework.

-NOTE: Non-traditional applicants who have scored 500 or higher on the SAT within the past 7 seven years may exempt the appropriate section(s) of the Compass placement exam.

-6. Must submit the required Certificate of Immunization Form(s).
-Please refer to the appropriate link depending on which campus you have been accepted to attend:
+Applicants required to take a Learning Support course will be required to enroll in and satisfactorily complete this course prior to taking regular credit coursework. - NOTE: Non-traditional applicants who have scored 500 or higher on the SAT within the past 7 seven years may exempt the appropriate section(s) of the Compass placement exam. - 6.
+Must submit the required Certificate of Immunization Form(s).
+Please refer to the following link http://www/ega.edu/admissions/forms/ImmuneForm.pdf

-Swainsboro Campus http://www.ega.edu/Registrar/Forms/ImmunForm2006.pdf